-Chronic stress – and how a person perceives stress – decreases the length of telomeres which are necessary for DNA to continue to replicate and repair tissue.
+Chronic stress – and how a person perceives stress – decreases the length of telomeres.
+Which are necessary for DNA to continue to replicate and repair tissue.
 Short telomeres cause cellular aging.
 Stress may promote earlier onset of age-related diseases.
 Stress reduction techniques

 There was an interesting study that highlighted the effect of stress on the body.
-Long-duration spaceflight triggered a sustained release of endocannabinoids combined with an aberrant immune activation mimicking features of people at risk for inflammation related diseases.
+Long-duration spaceflight triggered a sustained release of endocannabinoids.
+Combined with an aberrant immune activation mimicking features of people at risk for inflammation related diseases.
 These effects persisted in part 30 days after return to Earth and were stress dependent.

 Nutrition, exercise, and even medications taken over the life span can influence immune function as we age.
-Yoga, meditation, massage, exercise, and lowering stress have been shown to influence immune system functions in a positive way.

 The other things Centarians taught us is to have a sense of purpose.
 After that, moderate alcohol intake, belonging to a faith based or spiritual community regardless of denomination.
 In addition, putting their loved ones first.
 Furthermore, associating with a community or social circle of people with health enhancing behaviors.

 Aging does not have to be a quick slide into a loss of ability and function.
 Centarians taught us the way to live happier and healthier longer.
 Are you in need of assistance in testing and targeting your weakest link?
 Consult a functional medicine doctor who also has knowledge and experience with anti-aging medicine.